 Near Perdue Hill in Monroe County, Alabama — The American South (East South Central)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Piache (here, next to this marker); Fort Claiborne (approx. ¼ mile away); Perdue Hill Industrial School Dellet-Bedsole Plantation (approx. 1.6 miles away); William B. Travis House C. 1820 (approx. 2.1 miles away); Masonic Lodge No. 3 (approx. 2.2 miles away); John Murphy (approx. 5.4 miles away); French's Chapel (approx. 9½ miles away).
+Claiborne (here, next to this marker); Fort Claiborne Perdue Hill Industrial School (approx. 1½ miles away); Dellet-Bedsole Plantation (approx. 1.6 miles away); William B. Travis House (approx. 2.1 miles away); Masonic Lodge No. 3 (approx. 2.2 miles away); John Murphy (approx. 5.4 miles away); French's Chapel (approx. 9½ miles away).
 Touch for a list and map of all markers in Perdue Hill.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 26, 2011, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 554 times since then and 2 times this year.
+It was originally submitted on September 26, 2011, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 1,438 times since then and 140 times this year.
 Photos: 1, 2, 3, 4. submitted on September 26, 2011, by Timothy Carr of Birmingham, Alabama. • Bill Pfingsten was the editor who published this page.